Sometimes you don’t need to stream the individual messages from your device(s) but want to stream aggregated data generated by the calculators.

 [Option 2] Stream data from an MQTT channel

-If it’s not convenient for you to consume intervals directly via MQTT, you can do it via an HTTP stream to your platform.
+If it’s not convenient for you to consume intervals directly via MQTT, you can do it via flespi stream to your platform.
 Here’s what you should do.

 1. Create an MQTT channel that will connect to the flespi MQTT broker.
 Specify the topic with the desired intervals.

-2. Create an HTTP stream and configure it to forward data to your server.
+2. Create a stream and configure it to forward data to your server.

 3. Assign the MQTT channel to the stream: